 Trendy (usually for men and women under thirty): Jeans, cool t-shirts, and the latest fads in clothing

-Uniforms: Outfits worn by policemen, military officers, doctor, nurses, priests, nuns, pilots, postal workers, etc.
+Uniforms: Outfits worn by policemen, military officers, doctors, nurses, priests, nuns, pilots, postal workers, etc.

-Work Clothes: Clothing associated with an occupation – waitress, trucker, realtor, construction worker, farmer, mechanic, etc.
+Work Clothes: Clothing associated with an occupation like a waitress, trucker, realtor, construction worker, farmer, mechanic, etc.